Kyungwo0LEE/TGV-Thermal-Analysis/README.md

 # Thermal and Thermo-Mechanical Analysis of TGV Glass Substrate
-ANSYS-based thermal analysis of Through-Glass Via (TGV) glass substrates with a focus on mesh strategy and parametric studies.
+ANSYS-based thermal analysis of Through-Glass Via (TGV) glass substrates with a focus on mesh strategy, mesh convergence and parametric studies.

 ## Overview
 This repository documents a two-month undergraduate research project focused on the thermal and thermo-mechanical behavior of Through-Glass Via (TGV) glass substrates with redundant via structures.